shedrachIkenna/lm-research-pilot/README.md

 ---

-## 🔬 Motivation
+## Motivation

-Recent work in interpretability (e.g., [Papadimitriou et al.](https://arxiv.org/abs/2010.02480), [Hewitt & Manning, 2019](https://aclanthology.org/N19-1419/)) shows that large pretrained models contain rich linguistic structure.
-However, **when and how** this structure develops during training remains poorly understood.

-This project provides a **minimal, reproducible framework** for studying emergence dynamics at a scale accessible to individual researchers (CPU-only, <1 hour runtime).
+Recent work in interpretability (e.g., [Isabel Papadimitriou, Jacob Prince](https://arxiv.org/abs/2510.07613)) shows how vocabulary embeddings organize linguistic struture early in language model training.
+Howeever, this project provides a **minimal, reproducible framework** for studying the emergence dynamics at a scale accessible to individual researchers (CPU-only, <1 hour runtime).

 ---

-## 📊 Key Findings
+## Key Findings

 ### Summary
 **No linguistic structure emerged** in a 1-layer, 64-dimension GPT-2 model trained for 500 steps on 2,000 WikiText examples.